Happy Holiday! Carrot Cake With Cream Cheese Frosting

 Whisk together the flour, baking powder and soda, cinnamon and salt.

 In stand mixer combine eggs and sugar beating briefly until light approximately 1 minute. slowely add the oil in a steady stream with mixer on, beat just until combined.
-Add the carrots and pineapple with the juice and mix to combine.
+Add the carrots and pineapple with the juice and mix to combine, fold in the dry ingredients.
 Add the optional pecans stirring to mix them in.
 Scrape batter into prepared pans.

 Bake for 45 minutes or until cake is golden brown, firm and toothpick inserted in center comes out clean.